kunalgrv47/HTML-Learning-Journey/README.md

 ## Folder Structure

-This repository is organized into two main folders:
+This repository contains multiple html files and two folders:

-1. **Learning Materials**: This folder contains my notes, code snippets, and resources related to HTML learning.
+1. **Images**: This folder contains all the images that I used in HTML files.

-2. **Learning Projects**: Here, you'll find the hands-on projects I've created to apply what I've learned.
+2. **Learning Materials**: This folder contains my notes.

 Feel free to explore these folders to follow along with my learning journey.